 Opening a window before you start cooking helps with air circulation, especially if you position a fan pointing out the window.
 If you forgot to open the window ahead of time, open it now — any little bit will help!

-3. Clean up immediately.
+3. Clean up right away.

-4. Simmer your favorite spices.
+4. Simmer your own natural potpourri.

 Save your lemon rinds!
 Pleasant-smelling spices like cloves, cinnamon sticks, or citrusy lemon peels can be simmered in water on the stove for an all-natural air freshener that’ll mask any cooking smells.
 The potpourri steam is especially nice in the cooler/drier months.
 Just something to file away for winter.

 5. Leave a bowl of vinegar or baking soda on the counter overnight.

 To neutralize really stubborn odors, try leaving a bowl filled with white vinegar or baking soda on the counter before you go to bed.
 Both will dissipate remaining cooking smells by morning.

 No, really.
 Here’s a good excuse to make dessert: Shortly after cooking a dish with strong odors, plan to bake brownies, cookies, or if you’re really adventurous, pie!
 With a little bit of effort, the delicious scent of freshly baked goods will permeate the kitchen.
 Tasty treats with nutmeg, ginger, or cinnamon work especially well.